 Learn the difference between the Memorandum of Association (MOA) and Articles of Association (AOA).
 Understand the charter and internal rules of a company.

-Difference Between Formal and Informal Communication
+Difference Between Policy and Strategy

 Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast โ free, no signup required.